Back to all blogs

 Step 3: Targeted Testing

-If you remain stuck, this is where we come in.
-Rather than "chasing" a single marker, we suggest looking at the thyroid in context.
-This is why we offer a tiered range of tests. (our thyroid testing collection)
+If you remain stuck, we suggest looking at the thyroid in context.
+You can find our full range of options in our thyroid testing collection.

 Choosing the Right Test Tier